-(2) NEG funds are available in response to significant dislocation events that create a sudden need for assistance which exceeds the on-going operations of the formula-funded dislocated worker program, including discretionary resources reserved at the state level.
+(3) NDWG funds are available in response to significant dislocation events that create a sudden need for assistance, which exceeds the on-going operations of the formula-funded dislocated worker program, including discretionary resources reserved at the state level.

-(C) ODJFS negotiates the scope of services to be provided with an NEG with the US department of labor (DOL).
-The services are based on the needs of the targeted population covered by the NEG, information provided by the local area where the event(s) occurred, and other relevant circumstances.
-NEG funds are generally used for the following services:
+(D) ODJFS negotiates the scope of services to be provided with an NDWG with the United States department of labor (DOL).
+The services are based on the needs of the targeted population covered by the NDWG, information provided by the local area where the event(s) occurred, and other relevant circumstances.
+NDWG funds are generally used for the following services:

-(2) Supportive services to help workers participate in the activities provided for in the grant.
+(2) Supportive and enhanced career pathway services to help workers participate in the activities provided for in the grant;

-(3) Needs related payments (NRP) provided as financial assistance in support of other employment and training assistance for dislocated workers to participate in training services.
+(3) Needs related payments (NRP) provided as financial assistance in support of other employment and training assistance for dislocated workers to participate in training services; and

 (4) Disaster projects and short term relief employment.

-(D) Local areas that have identified the need for NEG assistance must submit a formal request to ODJFS in accordance with the following procedures:
+(E) Local areas that have identified the need for NDWG assistance must submit a formal request to ODJFS in accordance with the following procedures:

 (1) Requests can be submitted at any time during the program year (PY).

-(2) Requests must be developed by or in conjunction with the local workforce investment board (WIB) and chief elected official(s) of the local area(s) in which the proposed project is to operate.
+(2) Requests must be developed by or in conjunction with the LWDB and chief elected official(s) of the local area(s) in which the proposed project is to operate.

 (a) Total expenditures;